mdn/content/files/en-us/web/api/attribution_reporting_api/registering_sources/index.md

 So far, in all the examples we have seen, the `attributionsrc` attribute/feature or `attributionSrc` property has been left blank, taking the value of an empty string.
 This is fine if the server that holds the requested resource is the same server that you also want to handle the registration, i.e. receive the {{httpheader("Attribution-Reporting-Eligible")}} header and respond with the {{httpheader("Attribution-Reporting-Register-Source")}} header.

 However, it might be the case that the requested resource is not on a server you control, and you want to register the attribution source via a separate server that you _do_ control.
 In this case, you can specify one or more URLs as the value of `attributionsrc`.
-When the resource request occurs, the {{httpheader("Attribution-Reporting-Eligible")}} header will be sent to the URL(s) specified in `attributionsrc` in addition to the resource origin; these URLs can then respond with the {{httpheader("Attribution-Reporting-Register-Source")}} to complete registration.
+When the resource request occurs, the {{httpheader("Attribution-Reporting-Eligible")}} header will be sent to the URL(s) specified in `attributionsrc` in addition to the resource origin; these URLs can then respond with the {{httpheader("Attribution-Reporting-Register-Source")}} to register the source.

 For example, in the case of an `<a>` element you could declare the URL(s) in the `attributionsrc` attribute: